 Most recently she has been an integral part of Community Disability Alliance Hunter’s project to develop the communication and social skills of deafblind residents of a large residential centre, so that they can transition to smaller group homes.

 Kay has worked tirelessly to support women experiencing disadvantage, especially in the domestic violence sector.
 She has volunteered years of service as an advocate for social and gender equity since her best-selling memoir on domestic abuse, Perfect Stranger: A True Story was published in 2012.

 Kay teamed up with two lawyers to build a specialised legal service to empower women leaving abusive marriages.
 Through compassionate counselling borne from lived experience, Kay has inspired and supported hundreds of women and continues to lobby for policy and legislative change for high-risk recidivist sex offender law reform.
 She is the valued patron of two women's shelters, and an ambassador for DVNSW.

 Kay is also a dedicated fundraiser, having raised millions of dollars for medical research particularly for women’s health.
 Her passion is to engage, educate and enhance the status of social justice in Australia.
 Kay is also a stage four cancer survivor.

-Theresa Mitchell was a single mum in her early 20s when she saw an opportunity to support other families also doing it tough.
-Theresa started sourcing donations of baby foods and Christmas gifts to give to charities including the Salvation Army and St Vincent de Paul.
-This marked the start of her fundraising efforts which over the years has also included supporting organisations including SIDS, Multicap, Care Flight and the Endeavour Foundation.
+Theresa was a single mum in her early 20s when she saw an opportunity to support other families also doing it tough, by sourcing donations of baby food and Christmas gifts to give to charities.

-Theresa runs Agape Outreach Inc. full time without a wage providing emotional, social and financial support to many.
+As well as caring for her own children, Theresa has been a foster carer to 155 children.
+Theresa runs Agape Outreach full time without a wage providing emotional, social and financial support to many.